NipunBhalla/flask-search-engine-api/README.md

 The api is deployed on AWS and AWS Elasticmeanstalk deployment configuration is included in the repo.
 You can upload the git repo to Elastibeanstlak as a Flask application directly.

 ## Usage
-The API requires 2 query parameters:
+The API accepts GET requests and requires 2 query parameters:

 | param |  Description |
 | ------ | ------ |